Digital Dentistry

 Produced with AI assistance under human editorial governance and fact-checked against the cited sources.
 How we work.

-Digital dentures bring the digital dentistry workflow to removable prosthetics.
-Instead of a long series of manual impressions, wax try-ins and processing, the denture is designed in software from a digital scan and produced by milling or 3D printing — usually in fewer visits, and always with a reusable digital record.
+Digital dentures take the digital dentistry workflow and point it at removable prosthetics.
+The old way is a long chain of manual impressions, wax try-ins and processing.
+The digital way designs the denture in software from a scan, then produces it by milling or 3D printing.
+You usually get there in fewer visits.
+And you always walk away with a reusable digital record.
+That record is the quiet headline here, so hold that thought.

 How digital dentures are made

-- Capture.
-The clinician records the ridges and relevant landmarks via intraoral scanning or by digitizing impressions.
+1. Capture.
+The clinician records the ridges and the landmarks that matter, either by intraoral scanning or by digitizing physical impressions.

-- Manufacture.
-The denture is milled from a dense puck or 3D printed from denture resin.
+3. Manufacture.
+The denture is either milled from a dense puck or 3D printed from denture resin.

 Milled vs 3D printed